 With the Clewat solution, a significant amount of harmful substances can be removed cost-effectively from the snow and, if necessary, lead the rest of it to the water treatment plant via the sewer system.
 Melting snow uses the power of flowing water and seawater temperature or waste heat from the district heating network and renewable energy.
 The snow and water passing through the process is filtered and the waste is collected.

-A better and more cost-effective technology is, therefore, exist.
+A better and more cost-effective technology exists.

 Ask us for more: firstname.lastname@example.org